Jonqora/VibeCheckMyProf/SET-UP/LAMBDA.md

    - Select `Save` and wait for the lambda function to finish updating.

 ### Create Lambda2
-1. Create a new Lambda and choose Container image option
+1. Create a new Lambda **IMPORTANT: name it `vibe-check-my-prof-lambda2`**
-2. Name it and choose the `vibe-check-my-prof-lambda2` container image
+2. Choose container image option and choose the `vibe-check-my-prof-lambda2` container image
 3. **IMPORTANT** choose arm64 if you are using a mac.
 Otherwise, leave it on x86_64.
 Now create the function.
 Click Deploy
 4. Under the `Configuration` tab, select `General configuration` and set the **memory** to 3008MB and the **timeout** to 5 minutes.
 5. Under the `Configuration` tab, select `Environment variables` and add all the variables from the project's `infra/config.env` file.